-• If the ARM firmware upgrade fails or stops, do not unplug the USB drive.
-Power off the inverter, restart it, and then repeat the above upgrade steps.

-If the DSP firmware upgrade fails or stops, perform operations below to troubleshoot:

-- Check if the DC switch is turned off.
-If it is off, turn it on. - (Recommneded) If the DC switch is already on, check if the battery and PV parameters in Menu>System Status meets the upgrade requirements (The PV or battery input voltage should be larger than 180 V, or the battery SOC be higher than 20%). - Alternatively, select Menu > Mode Select > Manual > Forced Charge to charge the battery.
-This process can help wake up the battery for DSP upgrade.
+- If the ARM firmware upgrade fails, do not unplug the USB drive.
+Restart the inverter and repeat the above operations. - If the DSP firmware upgrade fails, Check if the DC switch is turned off. - " If it is off, turn it on. - " If it is on, check if the battery and PV parameters in Menu>System Status meet the upgrade requirements (The PV or battery input voltage should be larger than 180 V, or the battery SOC should be higher than 20%).
+If the battery SOC is lower than 20%, select Menu>Mode Select>Manual>Forced Charge to charge the battery.